 What is it: Umi Monogatari: Anata ga Ite Kureta Koto

-• Director: Kōichi Ohata
+• Directed by: Kōichi Ohata

 • Screenplay: Kōji Tanaka